 The course is open to all participants who are working or will be working in the organizations where spatial information is used or considered to be used for the purpose of disaster risk management, disaster management, or disaster risk reduction.
-There is no prerequisite GIS knowledge for participant who is interested in this course.
+It is recommended that participants taking the course have a working knowledge of English including a basic knowledge on GIS and Remote Sensing technology.

-The course welcome participants from all geographic areas, however the class size is limited to 30 persons.
+The course welcome participants from all geographic areas.
 ADPC accepts nomination on a first come, first served basis provided the applicant meets the course requirement.